slavafomin/whitepaper/WHITEPAPER.md

 Relayers for BSC to BC communication are using the “Oracle” model, and so-called “**Oracle Relayers**”.
 Each of the validators must, and only the ones of the validator set, run Oracle Relayers.
 Each Oracle Relayer watches the blockchain state change.
 Once it catches Cross-Chain Communication Packages, it will submit to vote for the requests.
 After Oracle Relayers from ⅔ of the voting power of BC validators vote for the changes, the cross-chain actions will be performed.

-Oracle Replayers should wait for enough blocks to confirm the finality on BSC before submitting and voting for the cross-chain communication packages onto BC.
+Oracle Relayers should wait for enough blocks to confirm the finality on BSC before submitting and voting for the cross-chain communication packages onto BC.

 The cross-chain fees will be distributed to BC validators together with the normal BC blocking rewards.